LunarUndertow/kanjiapp/README.md

 Usage of current version: export your Anki collection as a colpkg file (check 'support older Anki versions'), and extract the 'collection.anki21' file into the working directory of KanjiApp.
 Running KanjiAnalyzer results in a 'kanjidatabase' file you can inspect with an SQLite database browser of your choice.

-TODO: let the user determine where to read the Anki collection from
 TODO: show information to the user
 TODO: rethink database structure to reduce redundancy
 TODO: optimize database queries and insertions to make them faster